Jessie219-web/wiki-documents/docs/Top_Brand/Raspberry_Pi/Pi_HAT/two-Channel-CAN-BUS-FD-Shield-for-Raspberry-Pi.md

 There are **3 versions** of the CAN BUS shield for Raspberry Pi.
 All 3 versions work perfectly on Raspberry Pi platform, and may skip this section if you're using RPi platform.

-The CAN BUS shield now also **supports the Nvidia Jetson Nano platform**, and different versions of the CAN BUS Shield **do affect the functionality**, please check the table below carefully if you're using with Jetson Nano Platform.
+The CAN BUS shield now only supports the Jetson Nano Developer Kit (SD card) and does not support Jetson Nano with eMMC (reComputer J1010/J1020v2).
+Different versions of the CAN BUS Shield **do affect the functionality**, please check the table below carefully if you're using with Jetson Nano Platform.

 |Product Name|Chip|RPi State|Jetson Nano State|
 |--|--|--|--|